saucelabs/sauce-api-mcp/CONTRIBUTING.md

 Go to the original repository on GitHub and open a pull request.
 Provide a clear description of your changes, why they are needed, and link to any relevant issues.

 # 🤝 Code of Conduct

 We are committed to fostering an open and welcoming environment.
-Please review and adhere to our **Code of Conduct** (CODE_OF_CONDUCT.md).
+Please review and adhere to our **Code of Conduct**.

 #  📜 Licensing